google/data-quality-monitor/docs/install.md

 1. Open the Google Cloud Project where you have deployed DQM.
 1. Open the [Cloud Shell Terminal](https://shell.cloud.google.com).
 1. Run `git pull` to sync the latest code.
-1. Run `terraform plan -var-file="example.tfvars"`
+1. Run `terraform plan -var-file="example.tfvars"` [change it based on whether you want to ]
 1. If prompted, review the `gcloud` authentication prompt and click "Authorize".
 1. Run `terraform apply -var-file="example.tfvars"`
 1. Review the deployment plan and type `yes` to confirm.